Budget for replacing past purchases

 One way in which budgeting reduces financial anxiety is by predicting expenses based on the expected lifetime of a purchase.

 Some items have a limited lifetime (e.g. 4–5 years) and have a non-trivial cost (e.g. €1500).
 A non-trivial cost is a cost that, if it were to suddenly show up, would stir up my budget enough to cause stress.
-For me, these items fit primarily into three categories:
+For me, these items fit primarily into three categoriesThis categorization isn’t all-encompassing: some items with non-trivial cost and limited lifetime don’t fit in properly (e.g. my glasses). :

-Note that this explicitly excludes items with non-trivial cost that have a long (expected) lifetime: my expensive (but gorgeous) kitchen table, for instance, which hopefully will last forever.
+This explicitly excludes items with non-trivial cost that have a long (expected) lifetime.
+For example, this does this not include my expensive (but gorgeous) kitchen table, which hopefully will last forever.

 To start, make a list of all items with limited lifetime and non-trivial cost (use the categorization above as a guideline).
 For each item, roughly estimate its remaining expected lifetime, and the cost to replace it.
 For example: I bought my MacBook Pro in late 2017 and expect its lifetime to be 5 years.
 At the time of writing (early 2021), the expected remaining lifetime is roughly 20 months, and replacing it would cost roughly €1500.